 Enjoy and store unused portions in a cool place or refrigerator.

 Kefir is a variety of cultured milk.
 It is similar to yogurt in that it is created by introducing a variety of bacteria to milk.
 The bacteria added to kefir create a low curd tension which means that is more fluid than yogurt.
 Kefir is typically ingested as a drink due to the consistency whereas yogurt is often eaten with a spoon.
 Kefir tends to have a sour-bubbly taste and is sometimes called the champagne of cultured milk.
 Its fermentation actually leaves us with a variety of cultured milk that has a very small alcohol content.

 To make kefir from the “grains” (note this is a matrix that the bacterial culture live on and is not a grain) or culture:

 Place grains in a jar

 Let set at room temperature for 24-48 hours (until the curd coagulates)

 Strain grains and enjoy the remaining liquid.
 Place unused portions in the refrigerator.

 Either place more milk on the grains or refrigerate for later use.

 You can create these when you have excess yogurt or kefir.
 Both of these make wonderful cheese spreads.
 You can add salt and/or fresh herbs.
 The yogurt cheese is delicious in recipes calling for ricotta and kefir cheese is a good choice in recipes that call for sour cream.
 I often top my beans and rice with Kefir cheese.
 Yum!!

-(If you catch the whey you can use it to culture other foods, drink, use as a cooking liquid, feed to your pets or water your garden or house plants!!)
+Helpful hint: if you catch the whey (the liquid that is strained out), you can use it to culture other foods, drink, use as a cooking liquid, feed to your pets or water your garden or house plants!